 Girls Inc. of Santa Fe does not discriminate based on race, color, religion, ancestry, national original, sex, age, spousal affiliation, sexual orientation, gender identity, mental or physical handicap or serious medical conditions.

 Girls Inc. of Santa Fe serves a diverse population of Santa Fe girls and it is important that our staff represents this diversity.
-61% of our girls come from a home with a single care-giver.
+50% of our girls come from a single-parent household.
 The majority of these are single-mothers.
 We are very proud to be able to offer an environment where girls have access to positive role models, both male and female.

 What is Girls Inc.’s view on sexuality and sex education?